 College of Professional Education

-Programs in the College of Professional Education are designed to place knowledge in service to society.
-Four components comprise the College: the Department of Family Sciences, the Department of Reading, the Department of Teacher Education, and the School of Library and Information Studies.
+The programs in the College of Professional Education advance knowledge through teaching, research, and service in order to foster thriving families, schools, and communities.
+Four components comprise the College: the Department of Human Development, Family Studies, & Counseling, the Department of Literacy & Learning, the Department of Teacher Education, and the School of Library and Information Studies.